Robust d-wave superconductivity from the Su-Schrieffer-Heeger-Hubbard model: possible route to high-temperature superconductivity

 {\bf Discussion and concluding remarks:} In conclusion, from the state-of-the-art DMRG calculations, we have shown convincing evidence that the interplay between moderate SSH-type EPC and strong Hubbard $U$ on the square lattice can induce robust $d$-wave SC, which cannot be obtained from either moderate EPC or strong Hubbard repulsion alone.
 The onsite $s$-wave SC is induced when there is only EPC, while the stripe CDW order is obtained for strong Hubbard interaction without EPC.
 We also established the dominant SC correlations and subdominant CDW correlations by finite-size scaling in the $d$-wave SC phase, with $K_{sc}\approx 0.94$ and divergent SC susceptibility.
-Although the error bar in numerical values of the Luttinger exponents obtained from DMRG is not that small, they are already close to the physical properties of a Luther-Emery liquid, and the $d$-wave SC state we obtained exhibits most of the qualitative properties of a Luther-Emery liquid.
+Although the error bar in numerical values of the Luttinger exponents obtained from DMRG is not that small, they are already close to the physical properties of a Luther-Emery liquid, and the $d$-wave SC state we obtained exhibits most of the qualitative properties of a Luther-Emery liquid \cite{LutherEmery1974, LeonPRB1996WeakCoupling, Kivelson2004Mechanism, Gannot2020Hubbardladder}.
 To determine those exponents more accurately, it is desired to study the model on ladders with much larger $L_x$ and keep more states in DMRG, which can be explored in the future.

 The $d$-wave SC states obtained for strong $U$ and moderate $\lambda$ could have potential relevance for understanding the $d$-wave SC in cuprates which have both strong onsite Coulomb repulsion and moderate EPC.
-For $U=8$, our DMRG calculations showed that $d$-wave SC phase emerges for $\lambda>\lambda_c$ with $\lambda_c=0.1\!\sim\!
+For $U=8t$, our DMRG calculations showed that $d$-wave SC phase emerges for $\lambda>\lambda_c$ with $\lambda_c=0.1\!\sim\!
 0.2$.
-For cuprates, recent experiments estimate that its EPC is about $\lambda = 0.2\!\sim\!0.3$ \cite{ZXShen2021_1Dcuprate,YaoWang2021}.
-Moreover, we think that our findings presented in this paper might pave a new route in looking for unconventional superconductivity and even high-temperature superconductivity in quantum materials with corroborate electron-phonon and electron-electron interactions.
+For cuprates, recent experiments estimate that its EPC is about $\lambda = 0.2\!\sim\!0.3$ (see, e.g. Refs. \cite{ZXShen2018, ZXShen2021_1Dcuprate, YaoWang2021}).
+Moreover, we think that our findings presented in this paper might pave a new route in looking for unconventional SC and high-temperature SC in quantum materials with corroborate electron-phonon and electron-electron interactions.